format37/charuco_coordinates/README.md

 <br>

 ## What we need
-Estimate the camera translation and rotation vectors in the FLOOR_TARGET coordinate system, even when the FLOOR_TARGET is out of sight of the FILM_CAMERA.
+Estimate the camera translation and rotation vectors in the FLOOR_TARGET coordinate system, even when the FLOOR_TARGET is out of sight of the FILM_CAMERA.<br>
 This is dataset 2:
 <br>
 <div align="center">
 <img src="./assets/scheme_obstackle.png"><br>